Accreditation Process - Independent Schools

 The school should have an outside third party (auditor) write a letter speaking specifically to the following two aspects of the school:

-A. Reasonable assurance that the school has the assets available to sustain operation of the school for the foreseeable future (which include a current asset-to-liability ratio).
+A. Reasonable assurance that the school has the assets available to sustain the operation of the school for the foreseeable future (including a current asset-to-liability ratio).

-B. Assurances that the school has the systems in place to manage its finances appropriately.
+B. Assurances that the school has systems in place to manage its finances appropriately.

 A. Current Mission Statement